-Common Law Contracts Terms
+Common Law Claims and Contracts Terms

 Unjust enrichment: Also adopt the common law breach of contract damages for “unjust enrichment”.
 This means that one contracting party should not get a windfall.
 When contracting parties from a common law contract, there should be a meeting of the minds.
 The expectation damages of both sides are established up front.